Marvin-Deng/Twitter-Scraper/README.md

 USERNAME=username123
 ```

-4. Theres an issue with [itemContent](https://github.com/d60/twikit/issues/375) in `twikit` which is fixed [in this PR](https://github.com/d60/twikit/pull/377) but isn't merged.
+4. Theres an issue with twikit's [get_tweet_by_id()](https://github.com/d60/twikit/issues/375) which is fixed [in this PR](https://github.com/d60/twikit/pull/377) but isn't merged.
 Ignore this step if the fix was merged.

 - Go into `venv/bin/twikit/client/client.py` and change `reply_next_cursor = entries[-1]['content']['itemContent']['value']` to `reply_next_cursor = entries[-1]['content']['value']`